-The Warning Letter tool is utilized in cases where there are serious behavioral concerns.
+The Warning Letter tool is utilized in cases where there are serious or urgent behavioral concerns.
 It serves to inform the participant of AFS guidelines and expectations.
-It is mainly used in two different kinds of situations: as the final support tool in an ongoing support process that involved a Plan for Success and/or Support Agreement, or to address an incident or pattern of behavior that jeopardizes the sustainability of the student’s program.
-In either situation, the Warning Letter calls attention to the problematic behavior and describes the expectations for the participant moving forward.
+It is mainly used in two different kinds of situations: as the final support tool in an ongoing support process that involved a Plan for Success and/or Support Agreement, or to address a serious incident or pattern of behavior that jeopardizes the sustainability of the student’s program upon first occurrence.
+In either situation, the Warning Letter calls attention to the problematic behavior and describes the expectations for the participant moving forward, which the participant must follow in order for the program to continue and succeed.

-The final version of the Warning Letter is issued by the Participant Support Staff directly to the student.
-Volunteers should not write or issue any Warning Letter, it must come from staff.
-If a volunteer believes a situation warrants a Warning Letter, they should discuss it with the Participant Support Specialist.
+AFS Warning Letters are issued by Participant Support and Learning Staff directly to the student.
+Volunteers should not write or issue any Warning Letter, as it must come from staff.
+If a volunteer believes a situation warrants the use of a Warning Letter, they should discuss it with their Participant Support and Learning Specialist.

-The Warning Letter must be signed by the student and returned to staff by a designated date.
-Once signed and returned, the Letter is shared with the sending partner and natural parents.
-Unwillingness to sign the Warning Letter, or failure to follow the guidance and/or expectations described in the Warning Letter usually result in an Early Return.
+The Warning Letter must be signed by the student and returned directly to staff by a designated date.
+Once signed and returned, the letter is shared with the sending partner staff and sending parents, local volunteers, and often the host parents as well.
+Unwillingness or failure to follow the guidance and/or expectations described in the Warning Letter usually result in an Early Return.

 Situations where Participant Support Staff may issue a Warning Letter include: